flaneurette/Health-Library/Documents/PinchPenny/README.md

 Benefits:

 ```
-Saved money on interest can be used to INVEST or make a durable item purchase.
+- Reduces interest paid significantly
-Reduces interest paid significantly
+- Frees up future cash flow
-Frees up future cash flow
+- Reduces financial stress
-Reduces financial stress
+- Improves credit score
-Improves credit score
+- Saved money on interest can be used to INVEST or make a durable item purchase.
 ```

 > Tip: Treat debt like a fire - the longer it burns, the more damage it does.
 Quick action is always the cheapest and safest path.